Test Management – Chapter 5 – ISTQB Foundation

 Determines when a given test activity has been completed or when it should stop.

-Two approaches of test estimation
+Two approaches to test estimation

 Metrics-based approach and expert-based approach.